PROJECT HIGHLIGHT:

 PROJECT SUMMARY:

-Researchers will work with aquaculture partners across Morro, Tomales, and Humboldt Bays to determine the feasibility of commercially relevant seaweed species for human consumption and identify best practices for harvesting seaweeds from existing shellfish gear by quantifying macroalgal community structure, as well as the quantity and quality of commercially relevant species through time, across key gear types and harvest strategies.
-Using interviews and literature, researchers will then undertake a market analysis using yields established from field studies and economic valuation from literature, and will produce a digital, freely available resource guide highlighting species identification, hazards testing, permitting and market consideration for shellfish growers.
+Researchers are working with aquaculture partners across Morro, Tomales, and Humboldt bays to determine the feasibility of commercially relevant seaweed species for human consumption.
+The team aims to identify best practices for harvesting seaweeds from existing shellfish gear by quantifying macroalgal community structure and the quantity and quality of commercially relevant species through time across key gear types and harvest strategies.

 This project has the potential to support emerging economies and sustainable businesses along the California coast through increasing the resilience of shellfish growers by diversifying their portfolio of products.
-To apply their research findings, the team will produce a user guide for shellfish growers to guide their decision-making and a policy brief for state and federal decisionmakers.
+To apply their research findings, the team will produce a user guide for shellfish growers to guide their decision-making and a policy brief for state and federal decision makers.